Peppebalzanoo/SDL3-tutorials-cpp/01-hello-sdl3/README.md

 A basic SDL3 application that demonstrates fundamental graphics programming concepts including window creation, surface manipulation, image loading, and event handling.

+## Learning Reference and Attribution

+This tutorial represents my personal implementation and interpretation of SDL3 concepts.
+While learning SDL3, I referenced educational content from Lazy Foo' Productions to understand core programming concepts, but this project contains:

+- **Original Code**: My own implementation and interpretation of SDL3 concepts
+- **Original Assets**: All graphical resources are either my original creations or sourced from free-licensed materials
+- **No Redistribution**: No source code, assets, or copyrighted material from Lazy Foo' Productions has been included

+**All images and resources in this project are original creations or free-licensed materials.
+No copyrighted images from external tutorials have been used.**

 ## Overview

 This project creates a simple SDL3 application that: